chandankumar1425/Travelocity-Clone/README.md

 # lame-fairies-5020

-Comment on this file
-@@ -4,6 +4,11 @@
  This project is a clone of tevelocity.com which is an online travelling site.
 ----

 ## Author